 Serial Range: 1894 6xxx *

 * (Edit October 2017 – since writing this site, MWO has produced serial ranges for the last 2998’s as a group.
-So they suggest that 2998-6, -61 -62 can fall into the range 18419xxx to 19834xxx.
-As they spent time at the Museum with the records I would suggest readers follow this range when viewing a watch)
+They suggest that 2998-6, -61 -62 can fall into the range 18419xxx to 19834xxx.
+As they spent time at the Museum with the records, I would suggest readers follow this range when viewing a watch)

 Serial Range: 1894 6xxx – 1958 4xxx * (See note for 2998-6)